gasparka/thesis/docs/4_examples.rst

 Moving average filter
 ---------------------

-The moving average (MA) is the most common filter in DSP, mainly because it is the easiest digital filter to understand and use.
-In spite of its simplicity, the moving average filter is optimal for a common task: reducing random noise while retaining a sharp step response.
-This makes it the premier filter for time domain encoded signals :cite:`dspbook`.
+The moving average (MA) is the easiest digital filter to understand and use.
+It is optimal filter for for reducing random noise while retaining a sharp step response :cite:`dspbook`.
+In communication systems, MA is widely used as an matched filter for rectangular pulses.

-:numref:`moving_average_noise` shows that MA is a good algorithm for noise reduction.
+:numref:`moving_average_noise` shows an example of applying MA filter to reduce noise on harmonic signal.
-Increasing the window length reduces more noise but also increases the complexity and delay of the system (MA is a special case of FIR filter :cite:`dspbook`).
+Higher window length (averaged over more elements) reduces more noise but also increases the complexity and delay of the filter (MA is a special case of FIR filter :cite:`dspbook`).

 .. _moving_average_noise:
 .. figure:: ../examples/moving_average/img/moving_average_noise.png
     :align: center
     :figclass: align-center

-    MA algorithm in removing noise
+    Moving average filter applied on noisy signal

-Good noise reduction performance can be explained by the frequency response of MA (:numref:`mavg_freqz`), showing that it is a low-pass filter.
+Good noise reduction performance can be explained by the frequency response of the MA filter (:numref:`mavg_freqz`), showing that it is a low-pass filter.
 Passband width and stopband attenuation are controlled by the window length.